Amplified Voices

 Fellowship, Eligibility, and Expectations

-The Justice Freeman Fellowship will extend from June 20th to August 1st, 2024.
-Fellows will spend 6 - weeks, working full time at a local law firm.
-Fellows will earn a $1500 stipend and receive supplemental supports including, but not limited to, mentoring, lunch allowance, transportation allowance, professional attire allowance, two group field trips and financial planning services.
+The Amplified Voices Legal Fellowship will extend from June 22nd to July 31st, 2026.
+Fellows will spend 6 - weeks, working full time at a local law firm or judge's chambers.
+Fellows will earn a $1500 stipend and receive supplemental supports including, but not limited to, mentoring, lunch allowance, two group field trips and professional coaching.
+In addition to their full-time work assignments, fellows will participate in weekly lunch & learns, and a mock trial.

 Eligibility Requirements

 Ideal applicants are high school aged students with competitive GPAs beginning at 2.5.
-Preference will be given to those students that have connection to Englewood, North Lawndale, Woodlawn, Pullman, Roseland, and the Back of the Yards communities.
-Hopeful fellows don't have to be particularly interested in pursuing legal careers, however, they should curious and interested in effectuating change in their communities.
-Competitive candidates will have strong writing skills and have shown some leadership skills in community or school activities.
+The average GPA of a successful applicant is about a 3.5.
+Preference is given to those students that have connection to south and west side communities.
+Competitive candidates will have strong communication/ writing skills and have shown some leadership skills in community or school activities.

 Application Documents

-The application will feature two writing exercises, a resume/cover letter, and an interview for promising applicants.
-Hopeful fellows can prepare to submit two letters of recommendation from either academic instructors, extra curricular coaches, community leaders, or employers.
+The application features two writing exercises, a resume and cover letter.
+Applicants must also participate in a virtual interview.
+The application also requires the submission of two letters of recommendation from either academic instructors, extra curricular coaches, community leaders, or employers.
 Applicants are encouraged to be creative and show off their writing skills in their application.
 Writing exercises and recommendation letters are heavily weighted.
-Additionally with only 5 fellowship slots to available, we encourage applicants to use school and library resources to prepare for the interview.
+Additionally with only 6 fellowship slots to available, we encourage applicants to use school and library resources to prepare for the interview.

 Student Commitment

-Students considering the Justice Freeman Fellowship should be ready to commit to having an open mind, engaging respectfully with all program staff/ participants, and utilizing the resources provided by Amplified Voices and our community partners thoughtfully.
+Students considering the Amplified Voices Legal Fellowship should be ready to commit to having an open mind, engaging respectfully with all program staff/ participants, and utilizing the resources provided by Amplified Voices and our community partners thoughtfully.
 Students should be committed to learning and having fun while doing so.

 Parent Commitment